sdres/neurovascularCouplingVASO/README.md

 # neurovascularCouplingVASO

-In this repository, we are collecting resources for a project on neurovascular coupling using cerebral blood volume (CBV) and blood oxygen level dependent (BOLD) neasurements.
+In this repository, we are collecting resources for a project on neurovascular coupling using high resolution cerebral blood volume (CBV) and blood oxygen level dependent (BOLD) neasurements.

 An initial Literature summary can be found [here](https://docs.google.com/document/d/1vWa6RwnGaQvpN9fWnInSuZGsvmA0x_ivX2YPMoPk5IM/edit#)